named-data/ndn.cxx/README.md

 sudo ./waf install
 ```

+### If you're using Mac OS X, Macport's g++ is not recommended.
+It may cause mysterious memory error with tinyxml.
+Use clang++ or Apple's g++ instead.

 Normally, default install goes to /usr/local.
 If you have added /usr/local/lib/pkgconfig to your `PKG_CONFIG_PATH`, then you can compile your code like this:
 ```bash